394 Battery Equivalents and Replacements: LR936, SR936, SR936W, SR936SW, AG9, SG9, LR45, SR45 Batteries

 Also, they feature higher capacity and generally longer shelf-life.

-If You are looking for a 394/380 battery replacement, go for 394/380, SR936, SR936W, SR936SW or similarly labeled silver-oxide battery from some of the most reputable brands with good reviews - such batteries have been already tried and tested by numerous users in real-life situations ...
+If You are looking for a 394/380 battery replacement, go for 394/380, SR936, SR936W, SR936SW or similarly labeled silver-oxide battery from some of the most reputable brands with good reviews - such batteries have already been tried and tested by numerous users in real-life situations.